Appointments Process

 1. All candidates must complete a typed current Judicial Candidate Information Form which has been designed to elicit information that is not usually included in a standard curriculum vitae, such as the nature of the legal work and experience gained in various positions the candidates have held, including pre-law experience.
 Also, applicants are required to express their reasons for wanting to become a judge and provide an appraisal of their own qualifications for being a judge.

-Candidates who send in their standard curriculum vitae and do not complete the Committee’s form are not considered.
+Candidates who send in their standard curriculum vitae and do not complete the Committee’s current form are not considered.

 1. Candidates are required to provide a signed electronic copy of the current Judicial Candidate Information Form together with a copy each of the signed Security Release Form, Release of Information Form and Authorization and Release Form.

-4. The Judicial Candidate Information Form must be submitted in PDF format in order to ensure integrity of the application.
+3. The Judicial Candidate Information Form must be submitted in PDF format in order to ensure integrity of the application.
 No other format will be accepted.
-Additionally, the Committee will not consider applications that are not on the current Judicial Candidate Information Form or are received after the closing date in the vacancy advertisement.
+Additionally, the Committee will not consider applications that are not on the current Judicial Candidate Information Form or are received after the closing date in the advertisement.

 3.0 References